russellwhitaker/uap-clj/README.md

 Time taken: 0.106 seconds, Fetched: 10 row(s)
 ```

-See that three output columns are specified, but what looks like nine columns are displayed; that's because each of the UDFs - `browser()` and `os()` - output a simple Hive Text object comprising four strings concatenated by non-printing tab characters.
-To store these values cleanly, you might consider creating a target table containing the outputs of the UDFs split on the embedded tab delimiters stored in columns of Hive `array<string>` type, e.g.:
+See that three output columns are specified in the query, but what looks like nine columns are displayed: that's because each of the UDFs - `browser()` and `os()` - return a simple Hive Text object comprising four strings concatenated by non-printing tab characters.
+To store these values cleanly and usably, you might consider creating a target table containing the outputs of the UDFs split on the embedded tab delimiters stored in columns of Hive `array<string>` type, e.g.:

 ```bash
 hive> CREATE TABLE processed_useragent(